onefoursix/docker-sdc-hdi-ubuntu/README.md

 ## Required Resources

-There are a number of artifacts that need to be added to this project's resources directory before creating the image.
-These artifacts should be copied from the Azure HDInsights cluster node SDC will connect to to the appropriate directories within this project as described below:
+In order to connect to a specific HDI cluster, several artifacts need to be copied to this project's resources directory before creating the image, as described below:

 #### HortonWorks Repo List

-Copy the file `/etc/apt/sources.list.d/HDP.list` from one of the nodes on the target HDInsights Cluster to this project's `resources/etc.apt.sources.list` directory
+The hadoop client libs installed on the SDC node must precisely match those in use on the HDI cluster.
+To make sure that is the case, copy the file `/etc/apt/sources.list.d/HDP.list` from one of the nodes on the target HDI Cluster to this project's `resources/etc.apt.sources.list` directory

 #### HDInsights Common Certs and Scripts

-In order to read encrypted Azure Storage Account keys from the HDInsights hadoop config file `core-site.xml`, the HDInsights Cluster certs and `decrypt.sh` script be copied to this project.
+In order to read encrypted Azure Storage Account keys from the HDI cluster's `core-site.xml` config file, the HDI Cluster certs and `decrypt.sh` script are needed.
 An alternative would be to replace the encrypted Storage Account keys in `core-site.xml` with plain-text keys and to remove the property `fs.azure.account.keyprovider.<YOUR_STORAGE_ACCOUNT>.blob.core.windows.net` from `core-site.xml`.
-I prefer leaving the encrypted keys in place to avoid having plain-text keys lying around
+I prefer leaving the encrypted keys in place to avoid having plain-text keys lying around, so here are the steps to copy the necessary files:

 Copy the directories `/usr/lib/hdinsight-common/certs` and `/usr/lib/hdinsight-common/scripts` from one of the nodes on the target HDInsights